DreadedKane/TheSeersChoice/README.md

 We welcome contributions from anyone who shares our passion for game development and storytelling.
 Please see our [contributing guidelines](CONTRIBUTING.md) for more information on how to contribute to the project.

+## Code of Conduct

+The Seer's Choice is committed to fostering a welcoming and inclusive community.
+We expect all contributors to abide by our [Code of Conduct](CODE_OF_CONDUCT.md) when participating in our project.

+## Security Policy

+The Seer's Choice takes security very seriously.
+If you have discovered a security vulnerability, please review our [security policy](SECURITY.md) for more information on how to report it and what to expect.

 ## License

 The Seer's Choice is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.